 Candidates may reschedule testing appointments for a fee, and with appropriate notice given.
 The rescheduling fee is based on the amount of notice provided.
 The rescheduled date must fall within the authorized eligibility period.
 Rescheduling fees are subject to change.
 Sales tax may apply to cancellation and rescheduling fees.
+Rescheduling must occur through the Administration Vendor.

 NUMBER OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULING FEE

-30 or more business days \$40
+30 or more business days \$50

-5 - 29 business days \$70
+5 to 29 business days \$70

-1 - 4 business days \$150
+1 to 4 business days \$150

+Penalty if candidate fails to appear for a scheduled testing appointment OR presents more than 30 minutes after the scheduled start time and is refused admission Full testing fee will be forfeited.

-\Saturdays and Sundays are NOT business days
+^{}Saturdays and Sundays are NOT business days.